ShieldNavalny/regitrawatch/README.md

 1. Set `"enabled": true` in the `telegram` config section.
 2. Add your `@username` to the `usernames` list.
+3. Add a Telegram Bot API key from @BotFather
-3. Start a chat with your bot and send `/start`.
+4. Start a chat with your bot and send `/start`.

 > No restart is needed after `/start`, unless you change the config file.